 Ruby-throated Hummingbird Archilochus colubris

 Ruby-throated Hummingbirds are our most common and expected hummingbird species.
 There are a very few that remain through the winter, and they really start arriving in numbers in the early spring (mid-March).
-Aside from feeders, they can be found on leisurely walks at places like Reddie Point Preserve, Sheffield Park, Hanna Park, and Fort George Island.
+Aside from watching feeders, you can often find them while taking a leisurely walk at places like Reddie Point Preserve, Sheffield Regional Park, Hanna Park, and Fort George Island.
 There is usually at least one that hangs out around the garden at Kingsley Plantation.
 The first documented record of the species dates to 13 April 1940 (Stevenson & Anderson, 1994).

 Black-chinned Hummingbird Archilochus alexandri